You are here

 Fulbright scholars Feng Jingru and Chen Yitong, along with their Dean Liu Huirong, came to Pace in 2011 to conduct research for their PhD dissertations, and contributed to the English/Chinese environmental dictionary project.

 SOUTHWEST UNIVERSITY OF POLITICAL SCIENCE AND LAW – CHONGQING

 Professor Cao Mingde of the Environmental Law Program at Southwest University of Political Science and Law in Chongqing, China was a visiting professor at Pace for a year and collaborated with Pace Law faculty in several research papers on China and US environmental policies.
 He also helped initiate the Pace MOU with Southwest University.

-Assistant Dean Mark Shulman of Pace has lectured at Southwest University.
+Former graduate dean Mark Shulman of Pace has lectured at Southwest University.

 WUHAN UNIVERSITY SCHOOL OF LAW – WUHAN

 Pace Law School maintains a close relationship with Wuhan University School of Law.
-In 2007, Dean Mark Shulman traveled to China with the New York City Bar Association to speak at a conference on international commercial law.
+In 2007, former graduate dean Mark Shulman traveled to China with the New York City Bar Association to speak at a conference on international commercial law.
 In November 2009, a delegation of Pace Environmental Law faculty traveled to Wuhan University to present at the 2009 colloquium of the IUCN Academy of Environmental Law on governance issues (discussed infra).
 Dr. Zhang Wanhong of Wuhan Law School, who participated in drafting China’s first National Human Rights Action Plan 2009-2010, has been a welcome visitor at Pace.